Darion333/Darion333.github.io/_posts/2024-8-14-Machine-Learning-Classification.md

 plt.show()
 {% endhighlight %}
 </pre>
 * This code block will plot the ROC (Receiver operating characteristic) Curve of the previously trained classifier.
-This is a graphical representation of the classifiers accuracy and performance
+Evaluating a machine learning model is essential to ensure it performs well on unseen data.
+Metrics like accuracy are useful but may not tell the full story.
+The ROC (Receiver Operating Characteristic) curve and its AUC (Area Under the Curve) provide a deeper insight, showing the trade-off between true positive and false positive rates.
+A significant gap between training and test set performance often signals overfitting, where the model memorizes training data instead of generalizing patterns.
+To address this, techniques like cross-validation, regularization, or adding more diverse training data can help improve the model's accuracy and reliability for computational chemistry applications.

 ![image](https://github.com/user-attachments/assets/293d25ac-d197-41a3-baac-b8525f6d518b)